honojs/middleware/packages/ssg-plugins-essential/README.md

 toSSG(app, fs, {
   plugins: [
     rssPlugin({
+      // The base URL of the site, used to generate full URLs in the RSS feed.
       baseUrl: 'https://example.com',
+      // The title of the RSS feed.
       feedTitle: 'My Blog',
+      // The description of the RSS feed.
       feedDescription: 'Latest updates from my blog.',
+      // The type of RSS feed to generate.
+Default is RSS 2.0.
       feedType: 'rss2',
+      // Whether to canonicalize URLs in the RSS feed.
+If true, URLs ending with `.html` are canonicalized to remove the extension (e.g., `/foo.html` -> `/foo`).
+URLs ending with `index.html` are always canonicalized.
+Default is true.
+      canonicalize: true,
     }),
   ],
 })